Program Educational Objectives and Student Outcomes

 Students should demonstrate these abilities after completing the electrical engineering program:

-(e) Ability to identify, formulate, and solve engineering problems.
+(1) an ability to identify, formulate, and solve complex

-(h) Broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context.
+must consider the impact of engineering solutions in global, economic,